superjump22/dontstarve-server-docker/README.md

 # Supported Tags

 - `latest`, `public`: Stable version
-- `updatebeta`: Public beta version
-- Others: you can find the corresponding test branches in Steam by right-clicking -> Properties
+- Others: you can find the corresponding test branches in Steam, by right-clicking -> Properties -> Betas -> Beta Participation

 # Update Frequency